WELCOME STAFF AND READERS OF THE NORTH

 It’s me again, the “semantic wild child.”
 I wrote four letters

 The website is about two presentations which I hope to give this

-semester: “How I Became a Semantic Wild Child and a Victim Without a
+semester: “How I Became a Semantic Wild Child and a Victim Without

-pertaining to this subject matter.
+the world media pertaining to this subject matter.

 Information about these presentations are on my webpage.
 My email

 address is email@example.com.
 I need as many readers as

 possible to contact me so I can make arrangements with HSU to

 reserve a hall on campus for these presentations.

 Please think about the following:

-If social and psychological scientists want to know how child abuse
+If social and psychological scientists want to know how child

-survivors are those victims who don’t fit
+Enigmatic victims and survivors are those victims who don’t fit

 the models, theories and images, and they don’t get any support

 because scientists are biased and they support only the victims

 and survivors who fit their preconceived theories, models and

-If nobody shows the real beauty of science to them, then they will never be able to communicate with them in order to
+If nobody shows the real beauty of science to them, then they

+scientists will never be able to communicate with them in order to

 find out how child abuse affected them in ways which present-day

 science cannot understand.
 And if scientists cannot communicate

 with them, then there cannot be any progress.
 And without

 progress, science cannot exist because progress is a part of

 Published in the Humboldt State University Lumberjack

 GENTLENESS IS WHAT CAN HEAL THE

 <> I share my thoughts on the Times-Standard

 “Aftermath of Childhood Abuse” article on March 6th.
 The aftermath

 of my abuse has left me with the following insights and revelations.

-At a very young age I had to defend the good inside
+At a very young age I had to defend the good

-identity or ethnic identity.
+cultural identity or ethnic identity.